ini-bdds/bdqc/README.rst

 Heuristic Analysis
 ------------------

-Within-file analysis is based on a simple heuristic:
+Within-file analysis (and BDQC itself) is based on a simple heuristic:

 	**Files that** *a priori* **are expected to be "similar" should be effectively** *identical* **in specific, measurable ways.**